 Hello dear friends!
 This time I tell you of the extraordinary Ciudad Perdida, the Lost City in the Colombian forest.

-Its name is Teyuna and it was built around 800 AD by Tayrona, the generic name of the people who inhabited these areas before the arrival of the Spaniards.
+Its name is Teyuna.
+It was built around 800 AD by Tayrona, the generic name of the people who inhabited these areas before the arrival of the Spaniards.
 After it was abandoned, it was swallowed by the forest for over 400 years until it was discovered in 1972 by grave robbers, who, for some years after, sold in markets its treasures, especially gold objects.
-In the early ’80s the first tourists started to arrive and the only way to reach it is by trekking in the forest for at least 4 days.
+In the early ’80s, the first tourists started to arrive.
+The only way to reach it is by trekking in the forest for at least 4 days.

-It is quite challenging, but worth doing, both for the spectacular scenery you pass through and for the lost city reached at the end.
+It is pretty challenging but worth doing, both for the spectacular scenery you pass through and for the lost city reached at the end.

 My first day was hard because I covered the path that I had to do in two.
-The night before leaving, the agency told me that there was no one else but me and then I had to choose if to wait at least a day to form a group or to reach the group that started already in that morning.
+The night before leaving, the agency told me that there was no one else but me, so I had to choose if to wait at least a day to form a group or to reach the group that started already in that morning.

 So I did almost 10 hours of trekking, the last 2 hours with the torch, it was already dark.
-My guide was a young boy and at one point a dog joined us along all the way.
+My guide was a young boy, and, at one point, a dog joined us all the way.

-In the dark appeared big toads.
-Before leaving, the agency had recommended me not to touch them because they are poisonous.
+In the dark appeared giant toads.
+Before leaving, the agency had recommended to me to not touch them because they are poisonous.
 Then I realized: probably they are the famous hallucinogenic toads!
-A nice lick to their back… and away, flying to new horizons!
-Eh guys, I know, but in life nothing is free.
+A lovely lick to their back… and away, flying to new horizons!
+Ehh guys, I know, but in life nothing is free.

-When, after 75 years of fighting, the Spaniards defeated them in the Sierra Nevada, the remaining Tayrona were massacred and their villages burned.
-Some natives, however, managed to flee to the mountains and higher areas, hidden from the Spanish armies and missionaries, and there they recreated some communities.
+When, after 75 years of fighting, the Spaniards defeated them in the Sierra Nevada, the remaining Tayrona were massacred, and their villages burned.
+Some natives, however, managed to flee to the mountains and higher areas, hidden from the Spanish armies and missionaries, and there recreated some communities.

 Kogui woman.
-In their primitive simplicity they consider the Earth as a living being to be treated with care and respect, even in the way of cultivating it.
-Instead of brutally exploit it and maximize the profit they care about the animals that live there and the future generations!
-What fools!
+In their primitive simplicity, they consider the Earth as a living being to be treated with care and respect, even in the way of cultivating it.
+Instead of brutally exploiting it for maximizing profit, they care about the animals living there and the future generations!
+What fools!!